sy77777en/video_annotation_folk/labels_markdown/lighting_setup/dynamic_effect/index.md

 <h3>📖 Definition:</h3>
-Does the video feature a transformation or morphing effect where one object smoothly changes into another?
+Does the video feature a transformation or morphing effect where one object changes into another?

 <details>
 <summary><h4> Question (Definition)</h4></summary>